Kaplan Living Brighton, Brighton

 What if I have a disability or medical condition?

 All of their residences have accessible rooms available.
 Please just let them know your requirements when you apply.
-If you have a disability or medical condition that requires their support.
+If you have a disability or medical condition that requires their support, please contact them so they can discuss your needs.

 What safety measures are in place?